 LED Controller

 The LED Controller is a 16-channel low-current dimmable controller.
-Each onboard channel is a smooth dimming output, perfect for indicator-level loads — puzzle-board LEDs, signal indicators, low-power "puzzle solved" lights, or driving an external power stage that does the heavy switching.
+Each onboard channel is a smooth dimming output, perfect for low-current LED loads — puzzle-board LEDs, signal indicators, panel lights, pinspots, low-power "puzzle solved" lights — or for driving an external power stage that does the heavy switching.

 It also has two isolated inputs you can wire into Logic Rules just like any other input.